Acupuncture

 Who is it suitable for?

-Both acupuncture and cupping are safe during pregnancy, but it is imperative to let the therapist know in advance as certain acupuncture points are avoided.
+Acupuncture is safe during pregnancy, but it is imperative to let the therapist know in advance as certain acupuncture points are avoided.

 What if I don’t like needles?